radeksotwin/Alarm/README.md

 Compile error case:

-If AlarmTest.xcworkspace project would not compile with embedded Pods, deintegrate them and init Podfile one more time.
+If AlarmTest.xcworkspace project would not compile with embedded Pods, deintegrate them and initialize Podfile one more time.